rgilks/royal-game-of-ur-cli/docs/strategies.md

 If you're interested in implementing a new strategy:

 1. Create a new file in the `src/strategy` directory (e.g., `my_strategy.cljc`).
-2. Implement the `select-move` multimethod for your strategy.
+2. Implement the `engine/select-move` multimethod for your strategy keyword (e.g., `(defmethod engine/select-move :my-strategy [_ game] ...)`).
-3. Add your strategy to the options in the simulation configuration.
+3. Add a require for your new namespace in `src/strategy/core.cljc` so it gets loaded.